alexanderkoller/pergamon/bibtypst.typ

     #heading(bibliography-title, numbering: none)
   ]

-  // print formatted references
-  // format-reference: (index, reference) -> array(content)
+  // Format the references, based on format-reference: (index, reference, highlighting) -> array(content).
-  let sorted = bibl-unsorted.sorted(key: sorting)
-  let formatted-references = sorted.enumerate().map(it => format-reference(it.at(0), it.at(1), highlighting))  // -> array(array(content))
+  // Each call to format-reference returns an array of content, for the columns of one printed reference. let sorted = bibl-unsorted.sorted(key: sorting) let formatted-references = sorted.enumerate().map(it => format-reference(it.at(0), it.at(1), highlighting))  // -> array(array(content))
   let num-columns = if formatted-references.len() == 0 { 0 } else { formatted-references.at(0).len() }
   let cells = ()

+  // collect cells
   for index in range(sorted.len()) {
     let reference = sorted.at(index)
     let formatted-reference = formatted-references.at(index)